LDAP Settings

 • Sample User’s Password: This is an optional field.
 If the Sample User Name is mentioned above, provide the corresponding password in this field.

-If the Active field is set as Yes, then only the Authentication Type in Customization > Users can be set as LDAP, and the users will be able to log in with their LDAP password only.
+• Yes: Only the Authentication Type in Customization > Users can be set as LDAP, and the users can log in with their LDAP password only.

-If the Active field is set as No, then the Authentication Type in Customization > Users could be set as .
-Users are authenticated against the database for login.
+• No: The Authentication Type in Customization > Users could be set as QMetry.
+Users are authenticated against the QMetry database for login.

 • Default Access Type: The Default Access Type is configured from Integration > LDAP for LDAP users.
 When users are imported through LDAP, the Default Access Type is assigned based on these settings.